top of page

 About Me

-I'm a business and human rights professional, specializing in human rights risks associated with the apparel, seafood, and agricultural sectors.
+I'm a business and human rights professional, specializing in human rights risks associated with global supply chains, particularly the apparel, luxury, and agricultural sectors.

 Vision and Approach

 I believe that the private sector and non-profit organizations can do more to protect people and communities from human rights abuses and environmental degradation when they have a clear understanding of the relationship between business practices, human rights, and the environment.
-I aim to support them in this work by providing rigorous research and analysis, clear communication of complex issues and ideas, and interactive and collaborative human rights training and capacity building.
+My work helps organizations build that understanding — through rigorous research, open dialogue, and practical learning experiences that connect global operations to human realities.
+Every engagement is collaborative and context-sensitive, shaped by the needs of clients and the voices of rightsholders and stakeholders.

 I'm committed to decolonizing research, to critically examining my own practices, and to continuing to learn how I can support change.